d23dffb107/Final-Project-2/README.md

 Donkey Kong:
 1)	Donkey Kong (randomly?) shows up and throws barrels.
 Pac-man touching barrels gives pac-man to opponent.
 Paddle touching barrels decreases score.

+The first demo is in the branch "Demo1".
+To play, use WASD to move the left paddle and the arrow keys to move the right paddle.

 5/24/15:
 	Pong(1) complete.
 (Ri Jiu)